 Lee Perry & The Upsetters – Bird in Hand

-from the final LP to be recorded at Black Ark Studio: Return Of The Super Ape – this track is a cover of the Indian song Milte Hi Aankhe, featured in the 1950 film Babul (1978, Lion Of Judah / Re: VP Records)
+From the last LP recorded at Black Ark Studio: Return Of The Super Ape.
+This track is a cover version of the Indian song Milte Hi Aankhe, which was featured in the 1950 film Babul.
+(1978, Lion Of Judah / Re: VP Records)

 Keith Rowe – Groovy Situation

-on a trip from the US back to Jamaica, Rowe meets Perry in his studio, searching for yet another new sound (1977, Black Swan / Re: Trojan Records)
+On a trip from the USA back to Jamaica, Keith Rowe meets Lee Perry in his studio, searching for yet another new sound.
+(1977, Black Swan / Re: Trojan Records)